Nilpotent Types and Fracture Squares in Homotopy Type Theory: Abstract

 \section{Abstract}

 We develop the basic theory of nilpotent types and their localizations away from sets of numbers in Homotopy Type Theory.
-For this, general results about the classifying spaces of fibrations with fiber an Eilenberg-Mac Lane space are proven.
+For this, general results about the classifying spaces of fibrations with fiber an Eilenberg--Mac Lane space are proven.
 We also construct fracture squares for localizations away from sets of numbers.
+All of our proofs are constructive.